-Dissotis princeps, commonly known as wild tibouchina or lasiandra, is a fast growing herbaceous shrub that thrives in marshes and other damp spots.
-It may reach a height of about 3 m.
-The leaves are lanceolate, opposite or whorled and have velvety surfaces with 3 to 7 prominent veins curving from base to apex (the particular venation is a feature of the tibouchina family).
+Dissotis princeps, commonly known as wild tibouchina or lasiandra, is a fast growing herbaceous shrub that thrives in marshes and other damp places.
+It reaches heights around 3 m.

-The roots of this plant are sometimes eaten in circumstances of extreme need.
+The roots of this plant are sometimes eaten in circumstances of extreme need as famine food.
 It is also used as a stock fodder, especially to feed calves.
-In addition, the plant has some medicinal properties recognised by certain traditional communities (www.plantzafrica.com).
+The plant also has some medicinal properties recognised by certain traditional communities (Manning, 2009; www.plantzafrica.com).